ryanmokeefe/mocha-chai-supertest/readme.md

 Make sure you set the url correctly, as this will be used to request the app and analyze the response.

 All the tests need to be inside a `describe` function.
-We will use one describe block per route:
+We will use one describe block per route...

 ```javascript
 describe("GET /candies", function(){